OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 We already add the phone app software in the Step in Part I when we tried out the Wi-Fi board.
 Thus, there should not be anything for you do now with regard to installing new app's on your smartphone.

 In case you did not do this or you un-installed the app from your phone:

-Ok.... now we need the Osoyoo mobile app to access the common house/workplace Wi-Fi  which both your cellphone and the robot car will use to communicate with each other.

---Installing the Osoyoo Mobile App--

 -If you have an Apple phone then you will go to the Apple Store